mikaelvesavuori/figmagic/readme.md

 * Greater customizability of units, paths, etc.
 * Still getting too many specs (for subcomponents)...?
-* Extract design specs for subcomponents as well
 * Map component values to tokens
 * Create error report if something gets botched during build-time
 * If Figma gets webhooks, create some way of automatically pulling updates